-What is a yurt?
 If you’re traveling to Xinjiang (China), Mongolia, Kazakhstan or any other Central Asian country, it’s more than likely that you’re going to run into one of these yurts, or “gers” as they’re sometimes referred to in Mongolia.

-For the majority of us, however, a yurt is something completely different.
+For the majority of travelers, however, a yurt is something completely different.
 A yurt is an experience.
-It is a replacement for a hotel and a glimpse into another culture.
+It is a replacement for a hotel and an opportunity to experience another culture.

 Simply put, a yurt is an adventure.